Ethel Shakespear: Honours and awards

 In recognition of her work on the paper, "The Lower Ludlow Formation and its Graptolite Fauna", she was awarded the Wollaston Fund in 1904.
 In 1920, she received the Murchison Medal for her work on British Graptolites.

 Shakespear was appointed Member of the Order of the British Empire (MBE) in 1918 for her war work and Dame Commander of the Order of the British Empire (DBE) in the 1920 civilian war honours for her work with the Birmingham War Pensions Committee.

-Personal life
+Personal life and death

-Ethel and Gilbert had one child, a daughter, who died in infancy.
+Ethel and Gilbert Shakespear had one child, a daughter, who died in infancy.

 Shakespear died of cancer in 1946, aged 74.